isabella232/autospotting.io/content/faq.md

 AutoSpotting is much like the relatively new mixed groups feature, but it still has some unique capabilities:

+- automated fail-over to on-demand instances when spot capacity is unavailable and back to spot soon after the spot market conditions improve
-- you can enable/disable it at will, even on a schedule basis
+- you can enable/disable it at will from CI/CD pipelines and even on a schedule basis
 - you can roll it out across your entire fleet in opt-out mode, without any configuration changes, in particular you don't need to convert your groups to LaunchTemplates